Language-learning in primary schools from 2014

-The most popular choices are likely to be French, German, Spanish and Italian – languages that many teachers have some experience of – but some schools will offer less conventional options such as Mandarin Chinese, Latin or Ancient Greek or Japanese.
+The most popular choices are French, German, Spanish and Italian – languages that many teachers have some experience of – but some schools offer less conventional options such as Mandarin Chinese, Latin or Ancient Greek or Japanese.

 In most schools, lessons will be taught by an existing member of staff who has some experience of the language on offer.
 ‘Ideally, this would be the usual class teacher, as they understand the developmental level of the learners and can link languages in with other areas of the curriculum,’ says Bernardette.

 Schools may draw on outside resources to deliver or support the teaching, for example teachers from nearby secondary schools, schemes that promote language-learning in schools such as the Institute of Education’s Confucius Institute for teaching Chinese, or parents who are native speakers.
 ‘Native language users are best placed to offer advice on tonal variations and accents,’ John adds.